redhat-nfvpe/clearwater-rpm/scripts/deploy/README.md

     ansible-playbook deploy.yaml

 The playbook will create a keypair for you and write keys to `.key` and `.pub` files.
 Note that the private key cannot be retrieved after creation, so make sure not to lose the private key file.
+It will then provision the servers and install the necessary packages on them.
+It is safe to re-run the playbook: it will never create additional servers beyond those declared in `topology.yaml`.

 TODO